Become an Air Force Recruiter: Education and Career Roadmap

 Learn how to become an Air Force recruiter.
 Research the education requirements, training information and experience required for starting a career in the United States' Armed Services.

 An Air Force recruiter is a human resources development specialist within the military who has the task of recruiting qualified personnel at schools and in local communities.
 Duties include meeting with potential recruits, making presentations for individuals, families and organizations, tailoring daily activities to the needs and availability of potential applicants, answering recruitment questions and placing new recruits in suitable occupations within the Air Force.
-Working as a marketing representative for the military, a recruiter must explain a career in the Air Force to recruits in terms of training, pay, benefits and the life of someone serving in the Air Force.
+Working as a marketing representative for the military, a recruiter must explain a career in the Air Force to recruits in terms of training, pay, benefits and daily life.
 Long work hours might be required for recruiters.

 Although a formal degree isn't a requirement for the position, gaining college-level education may help prepare aspiring recruiters by imparting the skills needed to succeed and meet Air Force expectations.
 Applicants must have served in the Air Force and have attained a specific ranking to be considered for the position.
 The following table contains the main qualifications needed for becoming an Air Force recruiter:

 |Degree Level||No degree required;* selected applicants must complete 7-week Recruiting School training**|